domagalski/linux-video-streaming/README.md

-# Linux Video Conferencing using OBS and Gstreamer
+# Linux Video Conferencing using OBS and Gstreamer/FFmpeg

 There's currently a market shortage in standard USB webcams due to current events causing many people to be working from home.
 I didn't manage to buy one